eclipse-zenoh/zenoh-plugin-mqtt/README.md

    - **`-r, --generalise-sub <String>`** :  A list of key expressions to use for generalising the declaration of the zenoh subscriptions, and thus minimizing the discovery traffic (usable multiple times).
      See [this blog](https://zenoh.io/blog/2021-03-23-discovery/#leveraging-resource-generalisation) for more details.
+   - **`--tx-channel-size <Unsigned Integer>`** :  Size of the MQTT transmit channel (default: 65536).
+The channel buffers messages from Zenoh until they can be sent to MQTT clients.
+If the channel capacity is reached new messages from Zenoh will be dropped until space becomes available.
    - **`--dictionary-file <FILE>`** :  Path to a file containing the MQTT client username/password dictionary.
    - **`--server-private-key <FILE>`** :  Path to the TLS private key for the MQTT server.
 If specified a valid certificate for the server must also be provided.
    - **`--server-certificate <FILE>`** :  Path to the TLS public certificate for the MQTT server.
 If specified a valid private key for the server must also be provided.